Our knowledge of orthopaedics. Your best health.

 Long-Term Outcomes

-The majority of patients have experience an improved quality of life after total elbow replacement surgery.
+The majority of patients have experienced an improved quality of life after total elbow replacement surgery.
 They have less pain, improved motion and strength, and better function.

 You should expect to be able to do all the basic activities of daily living, such as getting a plate out of a cabinet, cooking dinner, lifting a gallon of milk, styling your hair, bathing, and dressing.